Frequently Asked Questions

-What is the function of the helium escape valve on certain scuba diving watches, like the Omega Seamaster and the Rolex Sea Dweller?
+What is the function of the helium escape valve on certain scuba diving watches, like the Rolex Sea Dweller?

-The helium escape valve was specially developed by Omega and Rolex for use by professional divers.
+The helium escape valve was specially developed by Rolex for use by professional divers.

 During deep-sea dives lasting several days, divers operate from diving bells.
 Prior to surfacing, these bells are filled with a mixture of helium and oxygen.